 Another version below...busier still, but I like it.
 Again, white-heart beads, this time in what I would describe as 'sky blue,' just like in a box of 52 crayons.
 They aren't quite 'turquoise blue.'

-It can be worn doubled, as a shorter--
+It can be worn doubled, as a shorter-- but not strangling--choker.
+It can also be wrapped around the wrist as a bracelet. |

 This is one of my favorites.
 It looks equally good with a t-shirt and jeans or a little black something.
 I'm into the clear quartz faceted nuggets, folks.
 Big time:) I think they look edgy with a little gunmetal something.